xhOwenMa/xhOwenMa.github.io/_pages/about.md

 Additionally, I am a founding member of [WrapperAI](https://wrapperai.org/), a startup that leverages natural language processing (NLP) techniques and information theory to develop solutions for safeguarding user privacy in scenarios such as digital file storage and user interactions with chatbots.

-In my free time, I enjoy watching Netflix, playing video games (fingers crossed that Blizzard can revive World of Warcraft :broken_heart:), going on hikes with friends, and photography.
+In my free time, I enjoy playing video games (fingers crossed that Blizzard can revive World of Warcraft :broken_heart:), going on hikes with friends, playing chess, and photography.